AndreaRibuoli/RIBY/README.md

 Ruby supports **Regular Expressions**.

 If we perform `ls -1 \QSYS.LIB\*.SRVPGM` we get the list of service programs provided by IBM in QSYS.
-Building on this idea we decide to print out a list of those that can be loaded from PASE.
+Building on this idea we decide to print out a list of those that cannot be loaded from PASE.

 This is done with [the script named nonLoadables](nonLoadables).